ppy/osu-wiki/wiki/List_of_Guides/Live_streaming_osu!/en.md

 #### Introduction

-[XSplit](https://www.xsplit.com/) is one of the most common live streaming programs nowadays, specially because it does not cause too much stress on your computer and comes with a neat screen-capture feature.
-The downside?
-Some options are disabled and have lower quality unless you buy the license.
+[XSplit](https://www.xsplit.com/) is one of the most common live streaming programs nowadays, especially because it does not cause too much stress on your computer and comes with a neat screen-capture feature.

 **Pros**: